marcelbittrich/asteroidsGame/README.md

 - [x] Add bigger asteroids
 - [x] Add shots to split or destroy asteroids
 - [x] Separate calculation from framerate
+- [x] Make asteroids move and spawn at random positions
+- [x] Add collectable items
+- [x] Add score and menu
+- [x] Finish with a fun game!

 ## How to try it